HeartOfIrons/Delta/README.md

 ## Delta
 ---
-Delta is an AI chat application.
+Delta is an AI chat application, primarily known for being open sourced and easy to use.